matrix-org/matrix-rust-sdk/bindings/CONTRIBUTING.md

 Rust code related with bindings live in the [matrix-rust-sdk/bindings](https://github.com/matrix-org/matrix-rust-sdk/tree/main/bindings) folder.

 Each Rust crate can expose definitions to UniFFI using two different approaches:
 - Using an `.udl` file.
 When a crate has one, you find it under the `src` folder (an example is [here](https://github.com/matrix-org/matrix-rust-sdk/blob/main/bindings/matrix-sdk-ffi/src/api.udl)).
-In this case most of the Rust definitions can be found in the file.
 - Add UniFFI directivies as Rust attributes.
 In this case Rust source files (`.rs`) contain attributes related to UniFFI (e.g. `#[uniffi::export]`).
+Attributes are preferred, where applicable.

 ## Expose Rust methods/types to UniFFI

 ### Check if the API is already on UniFFI

 First of all check if the API / type you are looking for exists on UniFFI already.
-Most of exposed matrix definitions are collected in the crate [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk/tree/main/bindings/matrix-sdk-ffi).
+Most of exposed matrix definitions are collected in the crate [matrix-sdk-ffi](https://github.com/matrix-org/matrix-rust-sdk/tree/main/bindings/matrix-sdk-ffi).
 This crate contains mainly small Rust wrappers around the actual Rust SDK (e.g. the crate [matrix-sdk](https://github.com/matrix-org/matrix-rust-sdk/tree/main/crates/matrix-sdk))

-If the API is on UniFFI already, you can probably see it also in the file [matrix-sdk-ffi/src/api.udl](https://github.com/matrix-org/matrix-rust-sdk/blob/main/bindings/matrix-sdk-ffi/src/api.udl) where most of the matrix definitions are declared.
+If the Rust definition is on UniFFI already, you either:
+- find it in a `.udl` file like [matrix-sdk-ffi/src/api.udl](https://github.com/matrix-org/matrix-rust-sdk/blob/main/bindings/matrix-sdk-ffi/src/api.udl)
+- see it marked with a proper UniFFI Rust attribute like this `#[uniffi::export]`.
+This method should be preferred where applicable

 ### Adding a missing matrix API